cockroachlabs/workshop_labs/lab1_student_instructions_query.md

 # Lab1 Query Tuning Workshop

-In this lab we will experiment query tuning techniques to best understand how to observe and improve performance.
+The following labs will take you through various query tuning scenarios and allow you to discover various ways to observe, diagnose, and optimize query performance with CockroachDB.

 ## Connecting to CRDB